rsmith-nl/lamprop/README.rst

 Requirements
 ------------

-This program requires at least Python 3.
+This program requires at least Python 3.6.
 It is *not* compatible with Python 2!
-This version was developed and tested using Python 3.7.
-Older versions of Python 3 will probably work fine.
+This version was developed and tested using Python 3.7 and 3.9.

 Developers